MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/working-with-large-apps.md

 # Build large and complex canvas apps

-Most of the articles in this section of the docs cover the runtime performance of apps as experienced by end users.
-For example, articles include optimizations to reduce the time needed to load an app into Power Apps player, see the first screen of information, and become interactive.
+Most of the topics in this section of the docs cover the runtime performance of apps as experienced by end users.
+For example, topics include optimizations to reduce the time needed to load an app into Power Apps player, see the first screen of information, and become interactive.

-This article covers a different aspect of performance: the maker's experience.
+This topic covers performance for the the maker experience.
 As apps become large and complex, Power Apps Studio needs to load and manage a large number of controls, formulas, and data sources, with interdependencies that grow exponentially.
-App load time for Studio can slow and features such as IntelliSense and color coding can lag.
+App load time for Power Apps Studio can slow and features such as IntelliSense and color coding can lag.

-Use the recommendations in this article to better work with large and complex apps in Power Apps Studio.
-Fortunately these recommendations also help with runtime performance too.
+Use the recommendations in this topic to better work with large and complex apps in Power Apps Studio.
+These recommendations also help with runtime performance.

 All of the examples in this article are based on the [Hospital Emergency Response sample solution](../../sample-apps/emergency-response/overview.md).